NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 :guilabel:`Save` and :guilabel:`Run` the suite.

-Check the output from processor 0 in the``fort6.pe000`` file.
+Check the output from processor 0 in the ``fort6.pe000`` file.

+.. admonition:: Questions

    * Which routine took the most time?
    * How many times was ``Atm_Step`` called?
    * How many time steps did the model run for?
    * Which PE was the slowest to run AP2 Boundary Layer?
 Which was the fastest?

 Switch on "IO timing"